tawnthanh/NightOwl/README.md

 - ### Login
 	A function integrated into our homepage that will allow the user to login before they can view any content on the site.

-[insert picture of starting page]

 - ### Posts
-	Visitors to the site will be able to view content that relates to any true crime/ horror stories.
+	Logged in users to the site will be able to view all content that relates to any true crime/ horror stories made by other users.

 - ### User Experience
 	A registered user will be able to gain more functionality to the site.